yshlae/ResQnect-/README.md

   <img src="https://github.com/yshlae/ResQnect/blob/main/images/SDG%20Goal%2011.png" alt="SDG Goal 11" width="1000">
 </div>

-**Sustainable Development Goal (SDG) 11: Sustainable Cities and Communities** focuses on building safe, inclusive, and resilient communities. **ResQnect** contributes to this goal in several ways:

-1. **Preparedness**: Tracks and manages essential resources such as food, water, and medical supplies to ensure readiness for emergencies.
-2. **Efficient Response**: Organizes volunteers and assigns tasks systematically to reduce response time during disasters.
-3. **Data-Driven Improvements**: Analyzes disaster response data to refine strategies and enhance future disaster preparedness.
-4. **Community Support**: Strengthens local disaster management efforts by providing an easy-to-use system for relief coordination.

-By aligning with SDG 11, **ResQnect** empowers communities to handle disasters more effectively, minimizing loss of life and damage.
+**Sustainable Development Goal (SDG) 11: Sustainable Cities and Communities** emphasizes creating safe, resilient, and inclusive communities, and **ResQnect** directly contributes to this goal.
+The system improves preparedness by enabling local governments and organizations to track and manage critical resources such as food, water, and medical supplies, ensuring readiness for emergencies.
+It facilitates an efficient response by streamlining the assignment of tasks to volunteers, reducing delays in relief operations.
+This also supports recovery efforts by providing tools to monitor and track the completion of disaster response activities, ensuring affected communities receive timely support.
+Moreover, the system promotes resilience by generating detailed reports that analyze response times and resource usage, which can be used to improve future disaster preparedness strategies.

 <hr class="w-48 h-1 mx-auto my-4 bg-gray-100 border-0 rounded md:my-10 dark:bg-gray-700">
 </div>